-Over 2 miles of limestone trails wind through the preserve, making it a great destination for hikers, joggers, birders and other wildlife watchers.
+More than 2 miles of trails wind through Hidden Lake, making it a great destination for hikers, joggers, birders and other wildlife watchers.

 Hidden Lake has dozens of picnic tables and grassy areas where you can spread a blanket.
 Ground fires are not allowed, but you can bring grills.
 (The preserve has hot-coal containers for charcoal.)

 Groups can reserve the 50-person shelter as well.
 Details are on our Picnicking page.

 Drop a line at at the 15-acre Round Meadow Lake and the 10-acre Eagle Lake, and fish for bass, bluegill, crappie, channel catfish, green sunfish, carp and black bullhead.

 Anglers 16 or older who are not legally disabled must carry valid Illinois fishing licenses.
 Lake maps and regulations, including creel limits and minimum lengths, are on our Fishing page.

 You can explore Round Lake in your canoe, kayak or other select nongasoline-powered watercraft but need to have a Forest Preserve District permit in your possession.